phamtungthuy/ca-bench/README.md

 # CA-Bench

-CA-Bench is a comprehensive benchmark suite for evaluating the capabilities of large language models (LLMs) and multimodal models across a variety of tasks and domains.
-It provides a standardized framework for running, evaluating, and comparing models using reproducible workflows and metrics.
+# The Challenge
+Conventional AI research has largely centered on developing monolithic models optimized for isolated tasks, often neglecting the necessity of composability for solving complex, real-world problems.
+The significant advancements in large language models (LLMs) have ignited interest in their capacity to tackle intricate tasks across diverse domains.
+Despite these impressive capabilities, the cognitive faculties of state-of-the-art LLMs often lack depth and robustness when confronted with tasks demanding multi-step reasoning and the integration of multimodal data.

+To address this challenge, we introduce CA-Bench, a benchmark engineered to assess the proficiency of LLM-based agents in solving complex tasks through the compositional reuse of pretrained models.
+Our objective is to furnish a standardized benchmark that catalyzes the development of more resilient and generalizable composable AI systems.

-## Features
+# Key Features

 - **Task Suite**: Includes a diverse set of tasks at node, chain, and graph levels.
 - **Automated Evaluation**: Supports multiple evaluation metrics (accuracy, BLEU, CodeBLEU, F1, R2, semantic similarity, etc.).